If you love pop tarts and peanut butter and jelly sandwiches this easy recipe for homemade pop tart-like pastries is just for you!

 I know they’re old enough to get breakfast for themselves, thankfully, and most days that’s what they do but if they’re in a rush getting ready for school, I like to have something for them that’s tasty and that can be eaten on the go.

 One of my family’s favorite go-to foods is peanut butter and that’s why I love these homemade peanut butter toaster pastries.
+If you're a fan of apple butter, you can use that in place of the jelly using my favorite apple butter recipe here.

 They are so easy to make, only have three ingredients, four if you count the egg wash, and can be served fresh from the oven or made ahead and reheated in the toaster or microwave.